PUBLIC HEALTH LABORATORY SCIENTIST GENERAL I

 LOCATION OF POSITION

-MDH, Laboratories Administration, 1770 Ashland Avenue, Baltimore, MD
+MDH, Laboratories Administration, Division of Environmental Microbiology (Food/Dairy), 1770 Ashland Avenue, Baltimore, MD

 Main Purpose of Job

-Public Health Laboratory Scientist I performs sample preparation, microbiological testing, interpretation of data and reports test results of food/environmental samples for the presence of microbial pathogens in the Division of Environmental Sciences' Food/Shellfish, and Water Microbiology Laboratories using approved methods in support of FDA (NARMS), the federal Safe Drinking Water Act, FERN, and COMAR regulations for samples submitted to the State Public Health Laboratory as part of the Laboratories Administration's quality public health laboratory activities to promote, protect, and preserve the health and well-being of the people in Maryland and the environment.
-The selected applicant must be able to work evenings/weekends/holidays as workload or emergencies dictate.
+The Public Health Laboratory Scientist I performs sample preparation, microbiological testing, interpretation of data and reports test results of food/environmental samples for the presence of microbial pathogens in the Division of Environmental Sciences' Food/Dairy and Water/Shellfish Microbiology Laboratories using approved methods in support of FDA (NARMS), the federal Safe Drinking Water Act, FERN, and COMAR regulations for samples submitted to the State Public Health Laboratory as part of the Laboratories Administration's quality public health laboratory activities to promote, protect, and preserve the health and well-being of the people in Maryland and the environment.
+The successful applicant must be able to work evenings/weekends/holidays as the workload or emergencies dictate.

 Education: Possession of a Bachelor’s Degree in Biochemistry, Biology, Biotechnology, Chemistry, Genetics, Immunology, Microbiology, Molecular Biology, Medical Technology, Pharmacy or Zoology from an accredited college or university.
 A copy of your transcript must be attached to the application.